NirvanaNimbusa/as3-air-ad-network-framework/README.md

 -	if you use  banner in applications , you must  tested each banner platform, because a slight difference between the various platforms , such iad banner is 66 pixel height , admob is 50 pixels height.<br/>
 -	 for more function such as events, show ,hidden  , support  detect you can ref to demo project code<br/>

-3.write your own extensions , if you do not use the built-in extensions ,  check out the source code , and then create a adapter for your own extension,??According to support Banner, Interstitial, or MorePage, to impliments the corresponding interface IBanner, IInterstitial or IMorePage.
+###3.write your own extensions
+ if you do not use the built-in extensions ,  check out the source code , and then create a adapter for your own extension,??According to support Banner, Interstitial, or MorePage, to impliments the corresponding interface IBanner, IInterstitial or IMorePage.
 Implementation of specific interfaces can refer AdmobAdapter.as source<br/>
+###4.android permission
-4.android permission to use this need to configure the network permission in the xxx-app.xml<br/>
+ to use this in android air application need to configure the network permission in the xxx-app.xml<br/>
 ```
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE"/>